ajroach42/ajroach42.github.io/_posts/2025-10-02-unplugging-the-beast-leaving-disney-hulu-and-the-rest-of-the-streaming-oligarchy.md

 The Beast is sick.
 It’s time to stop feeding it and start nurturing the alternatives.
 The future of our media, and our culture, depends on it.

 *What alternatives are we missing?
-Share your favorite independent platforms and preservation tools in the comments.*
+Share your favorite independent platforms and preservation tools [on the fediverse](https://retro.social/@ajroach42).*